-- Denise is a Senior Vice President, a Board Member of David A. Noyes, and a CERTIFIED FINANCIAL PLANNER™ who is consistently named as an Indianapolis Monthly’s FIVE STAR Best in Client Satisfaction Wealth Manager.
-Denise received her MBA in Finance and Accounting from Boston University and a BS degree in Marketing from Indiana University.
+- Denise is a Senior Vice President, a board member of David A. Noyes & Company, and a Certified Financial Planner who is consistently named as an Indianapolis Monthly Five Star Best in Client Satisfaction Wealth Manager.
+Denise received a Bachelor of Science degree in Marketing from Indiana University and a Master of Business Administration in Finance and Accounting from Boston University.
 She has attended the Indiana University Lilly Family School of Philanthropy – Fund Raising School.
-In the local community, Denise is a current/past board member with Stanley K. Lacy Leadership Alumni, Arts for Learning, Russian Ballet Academy of Indiana, Indianapolis Museum of Art (Young Friends of Art), Planned Giving Group of Indiana, Network of Women in Business and a current member of the Columbia Club, Riviera Club, and Woodstock Club.
+In the community, Denise serves or has served as board member with Stanley K. Lacy Leadership Alumni, Russian Ballet Academy of Indiana, Indianapolis Museum of Art (Young Friends of Art), Planned Giving Group of Indiana, Network of Women in Business.
+She is an active member of the Columbia Club, Riviera Club, and Woodstock Club.

 Tami Earnhart / Vice Chair

 Ice Miller LLP